snshatto/deadly-encounter-benchmark/README.md

 ![Latest Version](https://img.shields.io/github/v/release/snshatto/deadly-encounter-benchmark?color=Red&include_prereleases&label=Latest%20Release&sort=date&style=for-the-badge)

 # Changelog
+v1.2.4
+- Fixed an issue where Deadly Encounter Benchmark caused the AC in the default character sheet to change position and keep the tooltip up permanently when hovered over with mouse.

 v1.2.3
-- fixed a bug where Friendly NPC CR would not be added to the  Deadly Encounter Benchmark if the "Display as fraction" option was enabled.
+- Fixed a bug where Friendly NPC CR would not be added to the  Deadly Encounter Benchmark if the "Display as fraction" option was enabled.

 v1.2.2
 - Quick code fix